The Big Bang (a working hypothesis)

 R is the diameter of a proton

-Together, these formulas define the mass necessary to balance the attractive (gravitational) and repulsive (electrical) forces:
+Together, these formulas define the mass necessary to cause the nuclei of two adjacent atoms to mingle:

 mᵤ = k.e² / G.mₙ.φ + mₙ